Petra Schulz, Edmonton, AB and Mayne Island, BC

 Petra has spoken at harm reduction meetings in Edmonton and in PEI (2015), at a community symposium on Fentanyl (Edmonton, 2015) and the Fentanyl Conference for first responders and police (Edmonton & Calgary, 2016), at Overdose Awareness Day events in Edmonton (2015 & 2016), and at a research symposium (CRISM Prairies, Calgary, 2016).
 She has organized and was a speaker at a forum on the opioid crisis at MacEwan University (2017) and is participating in a research project in the role of mothers's advocacy in drug policy reform.
 As part of the research project Petra presented at forum on a family focus on substance use at the University of Alberta (2017).
 Every academic year she shares her family’s experience and what she has learned with nursing students at MacEwan University and the University of Alberta, as well with community groups and other parents.

 As a member of the Access to Medically Supervised Injection Services Edmonton (AMSISE) working group, she contributes to development of this harm reduction approach in her home city.
 In this role she, and other members of the group have met with senior officials of the Government of Alberta, Alberta Health, Alberta Health Services, the City of Edmonton, Edmonton Police Services and many other community stake holders.
+In 2017 Petra was appointed to the She is a member of the Alberta Government Ministers Opioid Emergency Response Commission (MOERC) as a representative for community advocacy groups.
 Petra hopes that the expansion of harm reduction services in Alberta and the rest of Canada will leave a lasting legacy in memory of her son Danny.
 Danny felt strongly about organ donation, now he is donating his story.

 Petra’s website, with more of Danny’s story and her advocacy work is petraschulz.com.